DIFUTURE

 DATA INTEGRATION CENTRES (DIC)

-The consortia of the Medical Informatics Initiative (MII) have established data integration centres (DIC) at their university medical sites.
-In these new facilities, data from healthcare and research of a university hospital are collected, whereby data quality and data protection are essential.
+The consortia of the Medical Informatics Initiative (MII) have set up Data Integration Centers (DIZ) at their university medical sites.
+These new facilities collect research and healthcare data from a university hospital, with data quality and data protection playing a key role.

-The DIC is usually an institution within the hospital and is generally closely linked to the clinical IT units, thus ensuring a close connection to the systems of patient care.
-The tasks of the DIC include the transfer of data from a wide range of data-providing systems, the integration and processing of this data, and ensuring data quality and data protection.
-The processed data is then made available for use in medical research and research results are fed back into the health care system via the DIC.
+The DIZ is an institution within the hospital and is generally closely linked to the clinical computer centers, which ensures a close connection to the patient care systems.
+The tasks of the DIZ include the transfer of data from various data-providing systems, the consolidation and processing of this data as well as ensuring data quality and data protection.
+The processed data is then made available for use in medical research and research results are fed back into healthcare via the DIZ.

-The DIC thus create the technical and organisational prerequisites for data use processes between patient care and medical research across multiple sites.
-The DIC thus enable medical data to be recorded, integrated and exchanged in such a way that they can be used effectively in health care and research – even repeatedly.
-Standardisation, reusability and interoperability of data are key factors here.
-In the future, researchers should be able to use harmonised data from all German university hospitals with a single query within a uniform legal framework.
-The DIC will be maintained as a permanent, sustainable infrastructure, thus improving digital, targeted health care and preparing the federal research system for the future.
+In the DIZ, the technical and organizational prerequisites for the cross-location use of data between patient care and medical research are thus created.
+The DIZs thus enable medical data to be recorded, merged and exchanged in such a way that it can be used optimally in healthcare and research – even multiple times.
+Standardization, reusability and interchangeability of data play an important role here.
+In the future, researchers will be able to use harmonized data from all German university hospitals within a uniform legal framework.
+The DIZ will be maintained as a permanent, sustainable infrastructure and thus improve digital, targeted care and make the federal research landscape fit for the future.